openjdk/jdk/doc/building.md

 one-to-one correlation between target operating system and toolchain.
-There are ongoing efforts to loosen this strict coupling between compiler and operating system (see [JDK-8288293](https://bugs.openjdk.org/browse/JDK-8288293)) but it is expected to be a very long time before this goal can be realized.
+There are ongoing efforts to loosen this strict coupling between compiler and operating system (see [JDK-8288293](https://bugs.openjdk.org/browse/JDK-8288293)) but it will likely be a very long time before this goal can be realized.

  Operating system   Supported toolchain
  ------------------ -------------------------